The capital and largest city of Bulgaria, with over 1 million people living and working here. Sofia is located in the centre of the Balkan peninsula.

 You can take Line 1 of the Sofia metro into the city centre.
 The journey time takes around 18 minutes and trains operate from 5.30am until midnight.
 The platform is located at Terminal 2 and there is free transport between terminals.

 Alternatively, buses 84 and 384 run from around 5am until midnight and can be caught from Terminal 2.
 Journeys take between 20-40 minutes, depending on the time of day and traffic.
 You will have to pay extra for large items of luggage.
 Single tickets cost 1.60 lev on both metro and the bus.

 Taxis can be taken from the airport into the city centre.
 The airport recommends using the official company OK Supertrans (recognised by the OK sticker).
 A journey into the city will cost 20 lev.

-Central Sofia is relatively compact so you will have no difficulty getting from a to b on foot.
-It’s also one of the best ways to take in the city’s diverse architecture.
-It is worth baring in mind, however, that potholes are not uncommon and there are no dedicated cyclist lanes.
+Sofia city centre is relatively compact, so you will have no difficulty getting around on foot.
+Walking is also one of the best ways to take in the city’s diverse architecture.
+It is worth bearing in mind, however, that potholes are not uncommon and there are no dedicated cyclist lanes.